-This charming city is a must-visit to trace its musical past and celebrate modern-day blues
+Helena, Arkansas is a must-visit city to trace the musical past of the Delta Blues and celebrate modern-day blues

 Helena, Arkansas is a quaint town located on the eastern border of the state, settled on the banks of the Mississippi River.